tuiwidgets/tuiwidgets/doc/events.rst

    Informs a widget that its position relative to its parents has changed (:cpp:class:`Tui::ZMoveEvent`).

-   Widgets can override :cpp:func:`void Tui::ZWidget::resizeEvent(Tui::ZResizeEvent *event)` to handle this event.
+   Widgets can override :cpp:func:`void Tui::ZWidget::moveEvent(Tui::ZMoveEvent *event)` to handle this event.

    The widget can query the previous position using :cpp:func:`QPoint Tui::ZMoveEvent::oldPos() const` and the new position using :cpp:func:`QPoint Tui::ZMoveEvent::pos() const`.